ridhwaans/homehost/README.md

 # Setup

 Run `npm install` under the client and server directories
-In `./config.yml`, set the media paths, and specify a working API key for TMDB API and Spotify Web API
+In `./config.yml`, set the media paths, and specify a working API key for TMDb API and Spotify Web API
 ```yaml
 # Server-side configs
 movies: